 After the article and images has been posted off, and the text had been edited and finalised, there came the longish wait for the physical magazine to be delivered, and I could finally see what my print looked like in print.
 The wait was reminiscent of an aspect of printmaking that is almost addictive – the reveal.

-The Reveal – that moment in printmaking when the press has run over an inked plate for the first time – actually any time – and you pull back the blanket, and lift up the paper to see how it tuned out – that moment of anticipation and tension – is a compelling features of printmaking that draws me back, over and over again
+The Reveal is a compelling, almost adictive feature of printmaking that draws me back, over and over again.
+It is that moment when the press has run over an inked plate for the first time – actually any time – and you pull back the blanket, and lift up the paper to see how it turned out – a moment of anticipation and tension.

 The wait is perhaps not quite so stressful, but full of anticipation none the less.